-At the end of March 1993:
+At the end of November 1993:

-- Amnesty International takes long-term action on all the concerns reflected in its mandate, including prisoners of conscience.
-By the end of March 1993 4,762 Amnesty International volunteer groups were working on behalf of 4,741 named individuals and 6,304 unnamed individuals from 82 countries worldwide. - Rapid action for prisoners and others who are in immediate danger, (for example, those who are facing torture or execution), is mobilized by the Urgent Action network of around 50,000 volunteers in over 75 countries.
+-- Amnesty International takes long-term action on all the concerns reflected in its mandate, including prisoners of conscience.
+By the end of November 1993 4,337 Amnesty International volunteer groups were working on behalf of 4,962 named individuals and 6,914 unnamed individuals from 98 countries worldwide.

+Rapid action for prisoners and others who are in immediate danger, eg they are facing torture or execution, is mobilized by the Urgent Action network of around 50,000 volunteers in over 75 countries.
 They are organized through electronic mail, telex, fax, express and airmail to send fast appeals on behalf of those at risk.

-By the end of March 1993, 116 new actions on 44 countries had been issued to the Urgent Action network.
+By the end of November 1993 525 new actions on 92 countries had been issued to the Urgent Action network.
 Each Urgent Action can generate hundreds of appeals to the authorities within days of being issued and several thousand within a few weeks.
-Further information was issued on 113 actions so the network was activated 229 times during the first three months of 1993.
+Further information was issued on 448 actions so the network was activated 973 times during the first eleven months of 1993.

-The new actions covered a variety of concerns: 45 were of behalf of prisoners whom it was feared might be tortured; 19 related to those at risk of, or who had been the victim of, extrajudicial execution or "disappearance"; 24 were on behalf of prisoners sentenced to death; and 24 for people who had been harassed or had received death threats.
+The new actions covered a variety of concerns: prisoners whom it was feared might be tortured; those at risk of, or who had been the victim of, extrajudicial execution or "disappearance"; prisoners sentenced to death; and people who had been harassed or had received death threats.
 Actions included many other concerns, for example: arbitrary arrest, prolonged incommunicado detention, detention without charge or trial, death in custody and risk of refoulement.
-(Note: these concerns are not mutually exclusive.
-More than one concern may feature on any action.)
+(Note these concerns are not mutually exclusive, more than one concern may feature on any action.)